Chickenpox (Varicella)

 Chickenpox is caused by the highly contagious varicella zoster virus.
 It is spread by coughing and sneezing, and by direct contact with skin lesions.

-Coronaviruses are a large family of viruses known to cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS), Severe Acute Respiratory Syndrome (SARS), and Novel Coronavirus (COVID-19).
-Coronaviruses can cause respiratory infections and can be deadly.
+Coronaviruses are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as COVID-19, Middle East Respiratory Syndrome (MERS), and Severe Acute Respiratory Syndrome (SARS).

 Dengue viruses are spread through the bite of an infected mosquito.
 Although symptoms can be mild, severe dengue can be life-threatening within a few hours.